Pirates of the Caribbean: Dead Man's Chest: Filming

 The two bone cages used in one of the early scenes of the film.
 The cages were on display on the Studio Backlot Tour at Disney's Hollywood Studios until it shut down in 2014.

 Principal photography began on February 28, 2005, in Palos Verdes, beginning with Elizabeth's ruined wedding day.
 For Cutler Beckett's introduction, Rossio and Elliott had him arrive on shore in a boat while sitting on a horse standing in the boat; the duo had originally planned to use this introduction for Don Rafael Montero in The Mask of Zorro (1998), but the scene was cut for being deemed too expensive.
-Similarly, the Pirates crew wanted to cut the idea for budget reasons, in addition to feel that it would be unbelievable, or as the film's historian dismissed, suicidal.
+Similarly, the Pirates crew wanted to cut the idea for budget reasons, in addition to feel that it would be unbelievable or, as the film's historian dismissed, suicidal.
 However, Verbinski promised Rossio and Elliott to use the idea and the scene was filmed in one day after weeks of planning and training.
 The crew spent the first shooting days at Walt Disney Studios in Los Angeles, including the interiors of the Black Pearl and the Edinburgh Trader which Elizabeth stows away on, before moving to St. Vincent to shoot the scenes in Port Royal and Tortuga.
 Sets from the previous film were reused, having survived three hurricanes, although the main pier had to be rebuilt as it had collapsed in November.
 The crew had four tall ships at their disposal to populate the backgrounds, which were painted differently on each side for economy.
-One of the ships used was the replica of HMS Bounty used in the 1962 film adaptation of Mutiny on the Bounty.
+One of the ships used was the replica of HMS Bounty used in Mutiny on the Bounty (1962).

-On April 18, 2005, the crew began shooting at Dominica, a location Verbinski had selected as he felt it fitted the sense of remoteness he was looking for.
+On April 18, 2005, the crew began shooting in Dominica, a location Verbinski had selected as he felt it fitted the sense of remoteness he was looking for.
 However, this was also a problem; the Dominican government were completely unprepared for the scale of a Hollywood production, and the 500-strong crew occupying around 90% of the roads on the island had trouble moving around on the underdeveloped surfaces.
 The weather also alternated between torrential rainstorms and hot temperatures, the latter of which was made worse for the cast who had to wear period clothing.
-At Dominica, the sequences involving Pelegosto (Cannibal Island) and the forest segment of the battle on Isla Cruces were shot.
+In Dominica, the sequences involving Pelegosto (Cannibal Island) and the forest segment of the battle on Isla Cruces were shot.
 Verbinski preferred to use practical props for the giant wheel and bone cage sequences, feeling long close-up shots would help further suspend the audience's disbelief.
 Dominica was also used for Tia Dalma's shack.
 Filming on the island concluded on May 26, 2005.